grumat/glossy-msp430/Hardware/BlackPill-BMP/README.md

 Attached to the 20-pin ARM JTAG connector, an adapter board is used to facilitate the wiring of the **SWD+SWO** connections.
-The output of this adapter board has five wires running to the debug port of the BlackPill and the SWO jumper on the Development board.
+The output of this adapter board has five wires running to the debug port of the BluePill/BlackPill and the SWO jumper on the Development board.
 Note that the VCC is not required, even if it was wired, but the adapter board has a switch to select the VCC function.
 Details to that SWD adapter board can be found [here](../SWD-Adapter/README.md).